 Just as exposure metering can be tested by a neutral density filter, so too can the autofocus system.
 I have seen on many occasions where the autofocus system cannot find focus when a neutral density filter is in use.
 It’s easy to rectify.
 Focus on your subject before putting the filter on.
 Turn off the autofocus and if you are really worried, use a small piece of gaffer tape to stick the focus ring in place.
 Then attach the filter.
 Better lenses do not rotate the front element when focusing but there are lenses that do and that could throw the focus off when installing the filter.
 The autofocus challenge is another reason why many pros prefer the slide style of filter rather than the screw-on types.

 Next to a polarizer, a set of neutral density filters is the most important camera tool that a creative can add.
 Whether you are seeking to slow shutter speeds for stills, or create very shallow depth of field in bright light with video, neutral density filters will enhance your level of creative control over your work.
-If you’re looking to add a ND filter to your camera equipment collection, visit the Edmund Optics website for their extensive offerings.
+If you’re looking to add a ND filter to your camera equipment collection, check out Henrys.com for different options.

-If you have questions about this or any other subject, please leave a comment below.
+If you have questions, please leave a comment below.

 Want to learn more about filters?
 Check out these related articles on Henry’s blog: